TestTinker/MyFirstPlaywright/README.md

 Hi there! 👋

 Thank you for taking the time to check out my test project.
-This repository showcases my **Playwright Javascript with Cucumber framework and API Testing**, along with my approach to **clean code, parallel execution, and well-structured reports**.
+This repository showcases my **Playwright Javascript with Cucumber framework**, along with my approach to **clean code, parallel execution, and well-structured reports**.

 I hope this gives you a clear idea of how I work and how I approach automation challenges.